What are the degrees of murder?

 What is second-degree murder?

-What 2nd degree murder means?
+Next comes second-degree murder.
 Second-degree murder is killing another with malice – doing a harmful act without just cause or legal excuse – but without premeditation or deliberation.
 In other words, this means intentionally killing someone without planning to do so in advance.
 If a person becomes angry, walks over to a desk where he keeps a gun that is kept just for his protection, takes out the gun, and shoots another person, that may be second-degree murder because there was no plan or advance decision to kill.
 It would still be second-degree murder because the act of taking out the gun and shooting was intentional.

 What is third-degree murder or manslaughter?